SaltaIT/eyp-sssd/README.md

 ## Overview

-Setups LDAP authentication using sssd
+Setups AD/LDAP authentication using sssd

-This documentation has reviewed up to version 0.1.50.

 ## Module Description

-Setups LDAP authentication, and optionally ssh keys on LDAP and sudo on LDAP
+Setups AD/LDAP authentication, and optionally ssh keys on LDAP and sudo on LDAP

 ## Setup